q2srw77/Central-API/README.md

 # Migration Status

-Migration Status can be used after the migration job has been sent to confirm it completed successfully (this will only check the last migration run)
+Migration Status can be used after the migration job has been sent to confirm it completed successfully.
+This only check the last migration jon that was run.

 ```
 This script isn't supported by Sophos Support